tarwn/lessthandot-hugo/blogs/content/posts/2011-12-20-continuous-delivery-project-deploy-and.md

   <a href="http://tiernok.com/LTDBlog/ContinuousDelivery/config_buildnumber.png" title="Larger picture" target="_blank"><img src="http://tiernok.com/LTDBlog/ContinuousDelivery/config_buildnumber.png" title="Adding Build Number to Site" /></a><br /> Adding Build Number to Site
 </div>

-Ad the build number isadded as part of the CI build job, I&#8217;ll see the word &#8220;DEV&#8221; in my development environment and the appropriate build number everywhere else.
+Ad the build number isadded as part of the CI build job, I'll see the word “DEV” in my development environment and the appropriate build number everywhere else.
 Now I can automate tests to check for the expected build number and trace deployed sites back to their original build history.

 ### Smoke Testing Script

 Writing a script to test the deployed site is fairly straightforward and can be done in any of a dozen different languages.
 In order to fit my requirements above I need to be able to pass it a URL of the deployed site and a version number, and receive back some information to indicate whether my three test scenarios pass or fail.
 Because Jenkins has a built-in capability to parse Junit result files, I decided to add a third argument to indicate a test result file location and output the smoke test results as a file in Junit format.

-I wrote my smoke test in VBScript and I don&#8217;t currently have it in a public repository, but I can make it available if anyone is curious (it&#8217;s not terribly complicated).
+I wrote my smoke test in VBScript and I don't currently have it in a public repository, but I can make it available if anyone is curious (it's not terribly complicated).
 The workflow of the script is:

   * Parse the arguments
   * Perform an HTTP GET on the specified URL